somecallmejosh/small-city-booking/docs/OWNER_MANUAL.md

 - The slots turn yellow and are unavailable to other customers
 - A countdown timer on the checkout page shows how much time remains
-- If the customer doesn't complete payment in time, the hold expires automatically and slots return to green
+- If the customer doesn't complete payment in time, the hold expires automatically and slots return to red (available)

 This prevents double-booking without requiring payment upfront.